Cadaver: Embalming with fluids

-Emperor Pedro II of Brazil lying in repose in 1891.
-He was embalmed shortly after his death.
-During the process, six liters (1.585 gallons) of hydrochloride of zinc and aluminum was injected into his common carotid artery.
-In 1912, Brazilian educator and archivist Luís Gastão d'Escragnolle Dória went to the emperor's glass-topped coffin.
-At the occasion, he had noticed the well-preserved state of Pedro II's body.
+The body of Emperor Pedro II of Brazil (pictured on his bier in 1891) was embalmed by injecting 6 L of zinc and aluminum hydrochloride into the common carotid artery.
+In 1912, archivist Luís Gastão d'Escragnolle Dória documented the state of preservation of the remains after observing them through the crystal-paned lead inner shell of his triple coffin, noting that his features were still recognizable.
+(Note: Despite recognizing the body's overall preservation, d'Escragnolle Dória felt the embalming had altered the emperor's appearance over time, describing him as "small and weathered", with skin resembling "old wax" and a beard turned "aged ivory".)

 The practice of embalming via chemical fluids has been used for centuries.
 The main objectives of this form of preservation are to keep the body from decomposing, help the tissues retain their color and softness, prevent both biological and environmental hazards, and preserve the anatomical structures in their natural forms.
 This is accomplished with a variety of chemical substances that can be separated generally into groups by their purposes.
 Disinfectants are used to kill any potential microbes.
 Preservatives are used to halt the action of decomposing organisms, deprive these organisms of nutrition, and alter chemical structures in the body to prevent decomposition.
 Various modifying agents are used to maintain the moisture, pH, and osmotic properties of the tissues along with anticoagulants to keep blood from clotting within the cardiovascular system.
 Other chemicals may also be used to keep the tissue from carrying displeasing odors or particularly unnatural colors.

 Embalming practice has changed a great deal in the last few hundred years.
 Modern embalming for anatomical purposes no longer includes evisceration, as this disrupts the organs in ways that would be disadvantageous for the study of anatomy.
 As with the mixtures of chemicals, embalmers practicing today can use different methods for introducing fluids into the cadaver.
 Fluid can be injected into the arterial system (typically through the carotid or femoral arteries), the main body cavities, under the skin, or the cadaver can be introduced to fluids at the outer surface of the skin via immersion.

 Different embalming services use different types and ratios of fluids, but typical embalming chemicals include formaldehyde, phenol, methanol, and glycerin.
 These fluids are combined in varying ratios depending on the source, but are generally also mixed with large amounts of water.